Does your family require tuition assistance?

 You are not alone.

-Approximately two-thirds of Canisius High School’s nearly 900 students benefit from scholarships or need-based grants.
+Approximately two-thirds of Canisius High School’s students benefit from scholarships or need-based grants.
 It is the firm belief of the school that every young man should be able to access a high-quality, Jesuit education.

 Canisius High School awards a number of academic scholarships each year.
 These awards are distributed on a competitive basis by the Admissions committee to qualified freshmen applicants who demonstrate outstanding academic achievement.
 In awarding academic scholarships, members of the committee examine results of the CHS Entrance and Scholarship Examination, student marks from the 6th, 7th, and 8th grades, standardized testing results, student conduct, and recommendations.
 These scholarships are renewable each year based on the recipient maintaining a minimum cumulative average of 90% while enrolled at Canisius.